j0hnys/vista/README.md

 # vista
 A laravel UI generator using iview, vue

-this package is alpha software at the moment

 # Introduction

 The purpose of this package is to generate a web UI for a laravel application using laravel's models, migrations and validations (Form Request Validation).